Car: History

 Daimler and Maybach founded Daimler Motoren Gesellschaft (DMG) in Cannstatt in 1890, and sold their first car in 1892 under the brand name Daimler.
 It was a horse-drawn stagecoach built by another manufacturer, which they retrofitted with an engine of their design.
-By 1895, about 30 vehicles had been built by Daimler and Maybach, either at the Daimler works or in the Hotel Hermann, where they set up shop after disputes with their backers.
+By 1895, about 30 vehicles had been built by Daimler and Maybach, either at the Daimler works or at the Hotel Hermann, where they set up shop after disputes with their backers.
 Benz, Maybach, and the Daimler team seem to have been unaware of each other's early work.
 They never worked together; by the time of the merger of the two companies, Daimler and Maybach were no longer part of DMG.

-Daimler died in 1900 and later that year, Maybach designed an engine named Daimler-Mercedes that was placed in a specially ordered model built to specifications set by Emil Jellinek.
-This was a production of a small number of vehicles for Jellinek to race and market in his country.
-Two years later, in 1902, a new model DMG car was produced and the model was named Mercedes after the Maybach engine, which generated 35 hp.
-Maybach quit DMG shortly thereafter and opened a business of his own.
+Daimler died in 1900, and later that year, Maybach designed an engine named Daimler-Mercedes that was installed in a specially ordered model built to specifications set by Emil Jellinek.
+This was a limited production run of vehicles for Jellinek to race and market in his country.
+Two years later, in 1902, a new model of the DMG car was produced and named Mercedes after the Maybach engine, which generated 35 hp.
+Maybach left DMG shortly thereafter and opened his own business.
 Rights to the Daimler brand name were sold to other manufacturers.

-In 1890, Émile Levassor and Armand Peugeot of France began producing vehicles with Daimler engines, and so laid the foundation of the automotive industry in France.
-In 1891, Auguste Doriot and his Peugeot colleague Louis Rigoulot completed the longest trip by a petrol-driven vehicle when their self-designed and built Daimler powered Peugeot Type 3 completed 2100 km from Valentigney to Paris and Brest and back again.
+In 1890, Émile Levassor (who had bought a Benz Patent-Motorwagen Model 2 in 1888) and Armand Peugeot of France began producing vehicles with Daimler engines, and so laid the foundation of the automotive industry in France.
+In 1891, Auguste Doriot and his Peugeot colleague Louis Rigoulot completed the longest trip by a petrol-driven vehicle when their self-designed and built Daimler-powered Peugeot Type 3 completed 2100 km from Valentigney to Paris and Brest and back again.
 They were attached to the first Paris–Brest–Paris bicycle race, but finished six days after the winning cyclist, Charles Terront.

 The first design for an American car with a petrol internal combustion engine was made in 1877 by George Selden of Rochester, New York.
 Selden applied for a patent for a car in 1879, but the patent application expired because the vehicle was never built.
 After a delay of 16 years and a series of attachments to his application, on 5 November 1895, Selden was granted a US patent for a two-stroke car engine, which hindered, more than encouraged, development of cars in the United States.
 His patent was challenged by Henry Ford and others, and overturned in 1911.

 In 1893, the first running, petrol-driven American car was built and road-tested by the Duryea brothers of Springfield, Massachusetts.
 The first public run of the Duryea Motor Wagon took place on 21 September 1893, on Taylor Street in Metro Center Springfield.
 Studebaker, subsidiary of a long-established wagon and coach manufacturer, started to build cars in 1897 and commenced sales of electric vehicles in 1902 and petrol vehicles in 1904.